theomund/neuros/README.md

 system interaction by an artificial intelligence.

-This project also aims to create a lightweight, modular, and extensible operating system based on the microkernel architecture.
+This project also aims to create a lightweight, modular, and extensible Unix-like operating system based on the microkernel architecture.
 The microkernel design minimizes the kernel's complexity by delegating most tasks to userspace services, resulting in improved reliability, security, and maintainability.

 # Screenshots